NAGALAND, NORTHEAST TRAVEL, PLACES, TRAVEL

 Boating and fishing scenes at Shilloi Lake | Photo credits – Colo Meru

-A little beyond the lake, about 20 minutes of scraping, lies the historic couple stone at Phukungri village.
+A little beyond the lake, after about 20 minutes of scraping, lies the historic couple stone at Phukungri village.
 The Myanmar border stretches in a line of endless trees and hills.

 RootsandLeisure_ShilloiLake